Uninett/Argus/README.md

 #### Optional: Dataporten registration

-Dataporten is required to use the Argus-frontend.
+Dataporten authentication is supported by Argus and can be used to log into Argus-frontend.
 Refer to the [Dataporten](docs/dataporten.rst) section of the documentation to learn about Dataporten registration, and how to set it up with Argus.